lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need.md

 ---
 {% include JB/setup %}

-**We Have We Need** intends to be a Craigslist for Humanitarians and NGOS.
+**We Have We Need** intends to be a Craigslist for medical supplies targetted at Humanitarians and NGOS.
-Currently led by Jon Wong ([@jnwng](http://twitter.com/#!/jnwng), it's an awesome attempt at solving the problem of supply deficiencies due to a lack of communication and supply management in regions of the world that suffer from frequent disease outbreaks.
+Currently led by Jon Wong ([@jnwng](http://twitter.com/#!/jnwng), it's a project that saw its origins about 30 weeks ago, is built by a team of students during their offtime, and an overall awesome attempt at solving the problem of supply deficiencies due to a lack of communication and supply management in regions of the world that suffer from frequent disease outbreaks.

-I, along with some others joined [We Have We Need](http://www.wehave-weneed.org) about 5 weeks ago out of interest in the project and admittedly Jon doing a good job recruiting me to the project.
+I [@_lewisf](http://twitter.com/#!/_lewisf), along with some other students joined [We Have We Need](http://www.wehave-weneed.org) about 5 weeks ago out of interest in the project and admittedly Jon doing  a good job recruiting me to the project.
 I was partially heartbroken when I found the project to be in Django (as I had no prior Django experience) but the experience of learning Django has been pleasant, probably because of some of its similarities to Rails and the experience of those around me.

-Here are just a couple of notes on my switch from Rails to django.
+Here are just a couple things I noted on my switch from Rails to Django over the course of the last 5 weeks.

 - **Asset Pipeline.** Rails 3 has spoiled me with the built in asset pipeline, and the advantages it presents developers with - most importantly stylesheet, script organization.